nuuuwan/paperless_lk/README.md

 * [ ] **Event Management Platform:** An application for event planners and organizers to create, distribute, and manage event-related documents such as invitations, schedules, and attendee lists.

 These applications leverage the core features of the paperless_lk platform, such as digital document storage, signing, authentication, and sharing, to cater to specific industries and use cases, ultimately promoting a paperless and more efficient environment in Sri Lanka.

-## Current Status

-> [!CAUTION]
-> As of now, the project is in the *early stages of development*.
-We are actively working on bringing these features to life, and your contributions and feedback are highly welcome!

 ## How to Contribute